READ ALL ABOUT IT

 Aedes Vexans

-The Aedes Vexans, otherwise known as the inland Floodwater mosquito, is the most common mosquito in most of the United States.
-It is also common throughout the rest of the world where it has been identified on every continent except South America and Antarctica.
+The Aedes Vexans, the inland Floodwater mosquito, is the most common mosquito in most of the United States.
+It is also common throughout the rest of the world and has been identified on every continent except South America and Antarctica.

 Funny enough, the name Vexans comes from the Latin word meaning to vex or annoy.
 It is a fitting name for such a pervasive nuisance.